stestoltz/Explode/README.md

 ## Ticks

-Time in Explore is measured in ticks.
+Time in Explode is measured in ticks.
 Each tick notifies each active Explorer, in the order they were created.
 The program terminates when all Explorers are completed.

 ## Explorers